prototypefund/sensorimotor-libsensorimotor-arduino/README.md

 ![Arduino Nano](doc/images/nano.jpg)

-Sensorimotor-arduino is the arduino-library to control the sensorimotor boards.
+Sensorimotor-arduino is the arduino-library to control the sensorimotor boards from an embedded platform, like arduino uno, arduino nano or compatible boards such as STM32 or ESP32.

 ## Documentation